UC Center Sacramento (UCCS)

 Courses

 UCCS is an experiential learning program in CA politics, policy and civic engagement.
 While the courses and themes are related to political science and public policy, you will see the topics may apply to all areas of inquiry!
 You will be taking seminar-like classes and earning 14-16 units, and referred to an internship in and around the state Capitol through a match-referral process and intern a minimum of 20 hours/week.
 You will have access to the Sacramento policy and advocacy community, including professional development opportunities.
 This is all while maintaining full-time status and financial aid!
-You would enroll in the following coursework:
+You would enroll in the coursework listed hereAdditionally, the special topic course will change each quarter: fall – healthcare; winter – criminal justice; and spring – education.
+HOW any of these POL courses apply to your UCR degree will depend on your UCR academic department.

 The experience you will gain on UCCS will elevate your resume and workforce skills to work in so many fields, like education, business, environment, law, politics, immigration, communications, executive & judicial branches, health policy, local government, international affairs, non-profits, and state agencies!